Sharks bring back 40-year-old Patrick Marleau for 2nd stint

 The Hurricanes then bought Marleau out, making him a free agent.
 He worked out with his former Sharks teammates in San Jose over the summer but the team opted to go young instead of bringing Marleau back.

-That all changed following the rough start for San Jose and now Marleau is back in teal.
+That all changed following the rough start for San Jose, and now Marleau is back in teal.

 “He’s still fast.
 He can still skate.
 He was always in incredible shape because he’s working so hard,” Sharks forward Tomas Hertl said last month.
 “His body, he’s still like a young guy because he’s working. … He’s physical and he can score goals, too.”